jptsr/ajax-simple-web-service-request/README.md

 ### Exercice

-Retrieve with Ajax request and then display the quotes in the HTML page.
+Retrieve data with Ajax request and then display the data in the HTML page.